-If you wish to avoid eggs, you can choose from a number of excellent vegan egg alternatives.
-There are plant-based egg substitutes appropriate for every sort of recipe.
-The products featured here deliver fantastic flavor and texture.
+People wanting to avoid eggs can choose from a number of excellent vegan egg alternatives.
+Plant-based egg substitutes exist for every sort of recipe.
+Plus, there are countless vegan recipes for dishes that customarily contain eggs.

 The Evolution of Vegan Eggs

-The word vegan wasn’t coined until 1944, and the concept didn’t begin to go mainstream until the 1990s.
-So it’s fair to say that, when it comes to baking, eggs had a 500-year head start over vegan alternatives.
-The first attempts to replace eggs were primitive and, for many uses, yielded unimpressive results.
+Bakers have long relied on eggs as a binding agent.
+Since the word vegan wasn’t coined until 1944, and the concept didn’t become mainstream until the 1990s, it’s fair to say that, when it comes to cooking, eggs had multi-century head-start over vegan alternatives.

 Vegan Egg Alternatives

-Here’s a review from TheTakeout.com featuring the JUST, Hodo, and Simply Eggless products.
+TheTakeout.com published this review featuring the JUST, Hodo, and Simply Eggless products.

 Vegan Recipes that Mimic Eggs

-You can also make eggy dishes right in your kitchen, using easy-to-find vegan ingredients.
+You cook all sorts of eggy dishes right in your kitchen using easy-to-find vegan ingredients.
 Isa Chandra Moskowitz’s cookbook Vegan Brunch features a number of veganized egg-based breakfast recipes including omelettes, scrambles, and French toast.
+Miyoko Schinner’s The Homemade Vegan Pantry likewise features a number of great ideas and recipes for high-end egg-free baking.

 Your basic tofu scramble offers another easy and delicious alternative to scrambled eggs.
-It won’t fool anyone into thinking it’s actually egg, but it’s delicious in its own right and among the most protein-rich meals available.
+This dish won’t fool anyone into thinking it’s made from eggs, but it’s delicious in its own right and among the most protein-rich meals available.

 For more egg alternatives, see this excellent vegan egg coverage published by the BBC in 2022.